jaimefps/super-container-experiments/README.md

 # react-redux-tutorial

-how i'd explain react + redux to someone
+How I would explain react + redux to a newcomer.

 # basic workflow set up